Franz Neumann (political scientist): Nuremberg, Berlin, and New York

 The Nazi conspirators, by promoting beliefs and practices incompatible with Christian teaching, sought to subvert the influence of the Churches over the people and in particular over the youth of Germany.
 They avowed their aim to eliminate the Christian Churches in Germany and sought to substitute therefore Nazi institutions and Nazi beliefs and pursued a programme of persecution of priests, clergy and members of monastic orders whom they deemed opposed to their purposes and confiscated Church property.

 The emphasis on the persecution of Christian churches rather than on the far more destructive actions against Jews was a matter of strategic and political decision by the four-party prosecution.
 Neumann also took charge of revising the first draft prosecution brief detailing the personal responsibility of Hermann Göring, the most senior defendant.
-Neuman believed that German war criminals should be tried before German courts according to Weimar law as an important part of the wider de-nazification effort.
+Neuman believed that German war criminals should be tried before German courts according to Weimar law as an important part of the wider de-Nazification effort.

-Like other disillusioned veterans of the Weimar Social Democratic Party, Neumann hoped for a more radical and more unified labor and socialist movement in the immediate post-war period, but he quickly accepted the view shared among his old party associates in Berlin that the Communists' subservience to the Soviet Union required the Social Democratic Party to pursue an independent course.
+Like other disillusioned veterans of the Weimar SPD, Neumann hoped for a more radical and more unified labor and socialist movement in the immediate post-war period, but he quickly accepted the view shared among his old party associates in Berlin that the Communist Party of Germany (KPD)'s subservience to the Soviet Union required the SPD to pursue an independent course.
 No one has ever suggested that there was any connection between the actions that led to his being quite possibly the person mentioned in the well-known Venona Papers as a Soviet "spy" for some months during 1944 and any of his writings or public acts.
 What evidence there is suggests that at most Neumann found it important for political reasons that had little to do with Soviet designs to give them knowledge of certain events or happenings.
-At the time, he was especially well informed on possible American dealings with elements in German religious, military and economic circles who were interested in a separate peace.
+At the time, he was especially well informed on possible American dealings with elements in German religious, military, and economic circles who were interested in a separate peace.